Fayeyan/ExampleCode/README.md

 # ExampleCode
-This is for Example Code of a game recommendation engin
+This is Example Code for a game recommendation engin.